Join the Deban Lab

 What you can learn in our lab: Animal care (amphibians and reptiles mainly) — Animal training, observations, and record keeping — Surgery — Dissection of preserved specimens — Anatomical techniques (e.g. clearing and staining) — Electromyographic and pressure recordings — High-speed digital imaging of rapid movements — Digitizing and computer analysis of image sequences — Motion tracking and dynamics analysis — Quantifying fluid flow around animals—Dynamic modeling — Temperature manipulation experiments — Muscle contractile physiology experiments — Comparative and phylogenetic analysis — Field collecting of animals.

 Browse the DebanLab website and publications get an idea of our current research.
-If you are interested, and if you are willing to commit to at least two semesters of research, first inquire with one of our lab members in person or email Dr. Deban.
-Then you can fill out the application form.
+If you are interested, and if you are willing to commit to at least two semesters of research, you can fill out the application form.

 Pseudoeurycea cephalica from Mexico